pururattan/BMIN503_Final_Project/README.md

 ## Project Summary

-Explore effect of HCV NAT+ consent during liver transplant evaluation on waitlist mortality and time to organ transplantation.
+Explore effect of HCV NAT+ consent during liver transplant evaluation on waitlist mortality and time to organ transplantation in UNOS Data.

+The following files are contained within:

+1. final_project_puru_unos_2024.qmd - Quarto document with entirety of code used for project
+2. final_project_puru_unos_2024.html - Final Project Report
+3. README.md

 <!-- Links -->